 How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

-Divorce is considered to be one of the most stressful events that people may encounter in their lifetime, even more so if there is significant hostility between the spouses.
+Divorce is one of the most stressful events that people may encounter in their lifetime, even more so if there is significant hostility between the spouses.

 During divorce settlements, common areas of concern are undisclosed assets or the understatement of income, but another potential fraud area that should be considered is the dissipation of marital assets.